SCP-CN-001/trajectory_dataset_support/README.md

 │   # the map images
 ├── map
-│   # the maps, including road network format and lanelet2 format ├── trajectory
+│   # the maps, including road network format and lanelet2 format ├── trajectory_sample
 │   # the trajectory data samples.
-Please contact the dataset owners for the complete dataset!
+│   # Please contact the dataset owners for the complete dataset!
 ├── trajectory_data_analysis
 │   # the official and personal analysis of the trajectory data └── utils